pinpoint-positioning/Pinpoint-Android-SDK/README.md

 ## Prerequisites

-Before integrating the Pinpoint iOS SDK, please ensure you have access to the necessary Pinpoint hardware components.
+Before integrating the Pinpoint Android SDK, please ensure you have access to the necessary Pinpoint hardware components.

 The SDK requires compatible **Pinpoint Hardware** for accurate indoor positioning.
 Depending on your use case, you can use one of the following hardware options: